gcsescience.com 6 gcsescience.com

 The advantages of hard water are

-1) It tastes better and is thought to reduce the number of heart illnesses.
+2) It is thought to reduce the number of heart illnesses.

 of bones and teeth.

-3) The formation of lime scale in pipes (see below)
+4) The formation of lime scale in pipes (see below) causes

 This layer of carbonate prevents the water in the pipe